Affiliate Disclosure

 3. Torque Wrench — Essential (Yes, Really)

 The drain plug threads directly into your oil pan.
-Over-tighten and you strip the threads — on aluminium pans this happens faster than you'd expect, and a stripped pan is an expensive repair.
+Over-tighten and you strip the threads — on aluminum pans this happens faster than you'd expect, and a stripped pan is an expensive repair.
 Under-tighten and the plug backs out on the highway.
 Most plugs spec 25–40 Nm; many cartridge housings ~25 Nm.
 A click-type 1/2" drive, 10–150 Nm wrench covers both.
 Verdict: buy a decent click-type; avoid the absolute cheapest no-name units.
 See our torque wrench review.

 4. Oil Drain Pan — Essential (Sealable Type)

-Buy a pan that holds at least 8 litres so you're never scrambling mid-drain.
-The single most important feature: a sealable lid with a pour spout, so you can cap it and carry the used oil to a recycling centre without spilling.
+Buy a pan that holds at least 8 quarts so you're never scrambling mid-drain.
+The single most important feature: a sealable lid with a pour spout, so you can cap it and carry the used oil to a recycling center without spilling.
 Wide, low-profile pans are easiest to aim; check clearance on lowered cars.
 Skip open pans, buckets and cardboard boxes — they make a mess and create disposal headaches.
 Picks in our drain pan comparison.

 5. Funnel — Essential (Costs Nothing)